Top 5 Multi-Currency Accounts (From an Industry Insider)

 If you’re a business that wants a free solution to open and manage currency accounts, use WorldFirst.

-Beyond these fees, there are more important costs to consider.
+However, keep in mind, there are more important costs to consider.

 That’s the costs for making and receiving payments, and for using your debit card to spend overseas or withdraw cash from an ATM.